Real people. Real places. Real stories.

 Story Guidelines:

 Attention storytellers: we just want good stories!
-There are no restrictions on genre: fantasy, sci fi, memoir, fiction/nonfiction, etc - we don't care as long as it's written and told with quality and care.
-The story itself cannot exceed 4,500 words.
+There are no restrictions on genre: fantasy, sci-fi, memoir, fiction/nonfiction, etc - we don't care as long as it's written and told with quality and care.
+The story itself cannot exceed 4,000 words (exept for paying MEMBERS, who get a bonus 1,000 words added!).
 There are no restrictions on age or location of participant, and no need to ask us for permission to participate in the contest - just follow the guidelines below.

 What do I win?